Countries Covered: USA, Canada,

 - What is the forecasted value of the grocery delivery B2C E-Commerce market in the U.S. in 2025?

-- What was the total spending on games in the U.S. in 2022?
+- What is the distribution of collection point use in the U.S. and Canada in 2022?

-- What was the most preferred device used for gaming in the U.S. as of February 2022?
+- Which was the most preferred delivery location in the U.S. in 2021?